MinaProtocol/mina/frontend/website/docs/hackathon.md

 - Design & UI
 - Efficiency of implementation

-Here are some Example Project Ideas we'd *love* to see:
+Here are some example project ideas we'd *love* to see:

 - Node Dashboard (Monitor Your Node)
   - Peer Map